abdirashidexe/centroid-finder/dockerPlan.md

-3. How will you test your Dockerfile and image?
+3. How will you test your Dockerfile and image? docker images: To check if the image is installed properly docker run -it to check if Node and Java are really working properly docker run -p 3000:3000 salamander:latest: to check if the server will respond correctly.

+docker ps -a
+docker logs <container_id>: These will be used to check logs and see which errors pop up.

+docker run \
+  -p 3000:3000 \
+  -v "$(pwd)/videos:/videos" \
+  -v "$(pwd)/results:/results" \
+  salamander:latest: This will check if videos are coming up properly and if the csv files are accurrate and getting created properly

 4. How will you make sure the endpoints are available outside the image?